Welcome to Fair Dinkum Seeds support page where you’ll find answers to the most frequently asked questions.

 Millions and millions of plants out there and I can’t imagine running out of options in my lifetime?

-Happens all the time and while I trial anywhere from 100-500 new species every year only a handful make it through my trials, on to my permanent collection and eventually on to the website.
+Happens all the time and while I trial anywhere from 100-500 new species every year only a handful make it through my trials, on to my permanent collection, and eventually on to the website for sale to you guys.

 If they made it that far then I reckon I have it pretty sussed and I add a few germination tips to the description.